Which Statement About The Supreme Court Is True

 Conclusion

 The Supreme Court's power and influence are undeniable, yet its role is often misunderstood.
-Because of that, the Court does not create laws but interprets them, ensuring that legislation and executive actions align with the Constitution.
+On top of that, the Court does not create laws but interprets them, ensuring that legislation and executive actions align with the Constitution.
 Its decisions are binding, but they are not immune to change—either through future Court rulings or constitutional amendments.
 The justices, appointed for life, are meant to be insulated from political pressures, but their interpretations inevitably reflect the legal philosophies and societal contexts of their times.

 Thank you for reading about Which Statement About The Supreme Court Is True.
 We hope the information has been useful.
 Feel free to contact us if you have any questions.
 See you next time — don't forget to bookmark!